ligato/cn-infra/messaging/kafka/README.md

 # Kafka

-The package provides functions to consume topics and to produce sync/async messages to kafka.
+The client package provides single purpose clients for publishing synchronous/asynchronous messages and for consuming selected topics.
+The mux package uses these clients and allows to share their access to kafka brokers among multiple entities.
+This package also implements the generic messaging API defined in the parent package.

  Minimal supported version of kafka is determined by [sarama](github.com/Shopify/sarama) library - Kafka 0.10 and 0.9, although older releases are still likely to work.

 If you don't have kafka installed locally you can use docker image for testing: